Hanno (Messana garrison commander): Expulsion from Messana

-G. Claudius commenced negotiations with Hanno, but negotiations must have broken down and Gaius unsuccessfully tried to force passage across the strait, in the process losing some triremes to the skillful Carthaginian sailors.
+Gaius Claudius commenced negotiations with Hanno, but negotiations must have broken down and Gaius unsuccessfully tried to force passage across the strait, in the process losing some triremes to the skillful Carthaginian sailors.
 Hanno, understanding the gravity of the situation and not wanting to be blamed for starting a war with the Romans, as a gesture returned the captured vessels to the Romans and urged them to opt for peace.
 Gaius Claudius, it would seem, ignored the gesture and tried again to cross the strait to Messana; this time successfully.
 The Mamertines urged Hanno to descend from the citadel and parley with the Romans.
 Hanno reluctantly agreed, but the talks failed again.
 The Romans seized Hanno and imprisoned him.
 Hanno was thus compelled to withdraw the Carthaginian garrison from Messana.
 These events triggered the beginning of the First Punic War.

 Death

 The Carthaginians subsequently crucified Hanno for what was regarded as cowardice and lack of judgement in leaving the citadel of Messana.